Pave-Financial/postman-collection/README.md

 2. Download and install [Postman](https://www.postman.com/downloads/).

 3. Follow the [*Pave Financial Public Workspace* link]((https://www.postman.com/paveapi/workspace/pave-financial-public-workspace))
-   , or search for it directly in Postman
+   , or search for it directly in Postman.

-4. Right-click on the *Pave Cashflow API* collection, and select *Create a fork*
+4. Right-click on the *Pave Cashflow API* collection, and select *Create a fork*.

-5. Add the fork to your own workspace
+5. Add the fork to your own workspace.

 6. Configure the `PAVE_API_KEY` variable defined at the collection level.
-Use the `CURRENT VALUE` column to avoid maintain your API key secret
+Use the `CURRENT VALUE` column to keep your API key secret.

 7. Save the collection variables.

-8. Modify `{user_id}` in the request URL whenever required.
+8. Modify `{user_id}` in the request URL wherever required.

 9. Hit *Send* button!